piercing-index/cloud-vulnerabilities/Specifications.md

 Calculating the PI is simple!
 Only a few questions, labelled A1 to A8, need to be answered.

-If the vulnerability is X-tenant, only 4 questions must be answered: A1, A2, A7, A8.
+If the vulnerability is X-tenant, only 5 questions must be answered: A1, A2, A7, A8 and A9.

-Otherwise, 6 questions must be answered: A3, A4, A5, A6, A7, A8.
+Otherwise, 7 questions must be answered: A3, A4, A5, A6, A7, A8, and A9.

 Then we just need to sum the decimal logarithm of all relevant answers and divide by the Max score: